ByVictorrr/SolarRAT/README.md

 ## How SolarRAT works

-Using A RAT MCU Created in CPE233, to input a set of data from a photoresitor using a servo to go through different set of locations (defined as a sweep subroutine).
-These locations (0-12 [4-bits] shown below in table 1) and the corresonding photon intensity (0-1V [4-bits]) are concatentated into one 8-bit register to be stored in the sctrach ram of the RAT MCU.
+Using A RAT MCU Created in CPE233, to input a set of data from a photoresistor using a servo to go through a different set of locations (defined as a sweep subroutine).
+These locations (0-12 [4-bits] shown below in Table 1) and the corresponding photon intensity (0-1V [4-bits]) are concatenated into one 8-bit register to be stored in the scratch ram of the RAT MCU.
 This sweep repeats until it goes from location 0-12, then a bubble sort algorithm is then called.
 This bubble sort sorts the highest Register[7:4] value on the top os the stack(TOS).
-After a goToBestLocation is called to pop the highest voltage value of the stack and is outputed to the servo_driver(arduino) to give the servo instructions to stay there for a longer time than usual.
+After a goToBestLocation is called to pop the highest voltage value of the stack and is outputted to the servo_driver(Arduino) to give the servo instructions to stay there for a longer time than usual.

 ![sweep video](https://github.com/ByVictorrr/SolarRAT/blob/master/images/sweep.gif)